-22. Our details and contact information
+- Our details and contact information

-22.1 This website is owned and operated by eMazzanti Technologies, 701 Grand Street, Hoboken, New Jersey 07030.
+20.2 Our principal place of business is at 701 Grand Street, Hoboken, New Jersey 07030.

-22.2 You may contact us at the above address or by email sent to “firstname.lastname@example.org”.
 Do NOT send to “mailto:[email protected]“, as this will end up in our spam folder.
 Please note that any information sent to us by email (either directly or through our contact or other forms) is not necessarily secure in transit, and might be subject to interception by third parties.

 Our Data Controller is Mazzanti, Inc., d/b/a eMazzanti Technologies, whose contact information is found in Section 20.